danielabar/meblog/src/markdown/gatsby-unit-testing.md

 ## Component with Props

 Let's move on to a slightly more complex component that accepts some props.
 In the example below, the `AllLink` component accepts a `marginTop` prop to control how much space is styled right above it.
 This component gets rendered in various places throughout my blog and the spacing can vary.
-Notice teh `data-testid` attribute on the outer element, this will be used later by the test.
-In general, it's preferable to use data test attributes to find elements rather than depending on specific classes:
+Notice the `data-testid` attribute on the outer element, this will be used later by the test.

 ```js
 // src/components/all-link.js